CCTV is requesting your programming about the current coronavirus pandemic and its effect on your life. Submit here!

-CCTV's Youth Media Program is designed to teach Cambridge teens media making and career readiness skills, as they work as media artists.
+Our Youth Media Program teaches Cambridge teens media making and career readiness skills, while they work as paid media artists.
 The program is comprised of two components: the Summer Media Institute and the School Year Production Program.
-Check out videos produced by CCTV youth members on the right side of the page.
-Award winning programming produced by CCTV youth members is available for viewing here.
+Check out some of the many videos produced by CCTV youth members on the right side of this page.
+Award winning programming produced by CCTV youth members is also available for viewing here.

 Summer Media Institute (SMI)

-SMI is a six-week work experience and media production program run though a partnership with the Mayor's Summer Youth Employment Program and Cambridge Community Services' CityLinks Program.
+SMI is a six-week work experience and media production program run though a partnership with the Mayor's Summer Youth Employment Program.
 Each summer, teens in the program attend workshops and learn camcorder, editing, lighting and audio, gaining media art, technical production, and computer application skills.
 As participants develop media skills, they are paid to work as media artists, producing a variety of productions.
-This summer, 35 teens will participate in the SMI.

 School Year Production Program (SYPP)

 SYPP is an afterschool program designed to provide teens with an opportunity to further develop career readiness and media production skills after the conclusion of the Summer Media Institute.
-The school year program is run through partnerships with the Mayor's Fall Youth Employment Program, Cambridge Community Services' CityLinks Program, and Cambridge Housing Authority's Workforce Program.
+The school year program is run through partnerships with Enroot and Cambridge Housing Authority's Workforce Program.
 The SYPP runs each year from October to May.
-If you have questions about the program, contact Clodagh Drummey, at firstname.lastname@example.org.
+School Year Production students work on the Innovation in My Backyard series, which profiles industries and career opportunities in Cambridge.

 What Teens Are Saying About the Youth Media Program